Type Specifications

 and exit point that manipulates their values.
 Formulae expressing these

-properties may be added after the invariant
+properties may be added after the invariant keyword.
+The with keyword introduces

 a name for a value of the type being specified: